Andrés Iniesta: 2008–2012

 Iniesta was selected in Spain's squad for UEFA Euro 2008 in Austria and Switzerland.
 Though a stomach ailment somewhat hampered his performances in the group stages, he still played an integral part in the midfield.
 He played in the first two of Spain's group stage matches and proved an important part of the team, providing a pass for David Villa's second goal against Russia.
 Despite Spain being assured qualification for the quarterfinals after two matches, he was not rested unlike most of Spain's regulars for the final group game against Greece, which Spain won 2–1 thanks to a volley from Rubén de la Red and a late winner from Daniel Güiza.
 Iniesta returned for the quarter-final as Spain beat Italy on penalties; he was substituted before the penalty shootout itself.
 In the semi-final against Russia, he played the entire 90 minutes and produced a cross that Xavi converted to open the scoring in an eventual 3–0 victory; he was subsequently named the Man of the Match.
 He played the duration of the final in Spain's 1–0 win over Germany.
 Iniesta was named in the Team of the Tournament alongside fellow Spain midfielders Xavi, Marcos Senna and six other teammates.
 Iniesta did not participate in the 2009 FIFA Confederations Cup in South Africa due to a thigh muscle injury; Spain was eliminated from the tournament at the semi-final stage.

 Iniesta was selected for Spain in the 2010 World Cup and scored the second goal in a 2–1 group stage win against Chile.
 He was also named man of the match.
 For his excellent performances in helping Spain reach the final of the tournament, Iniesta was shortlisted for the Golden Ball award.
 During the final, he scored the winning goal in the 116th minute of a 1–0 win against Netherlands.
 He earned a yellow card for removing his jersey during his ecstatic goal celebration to reveal his message to his late friend Dani Jarque.
 He won the man of the match award for his performance in the final, which gave Spain its first-ever World Cup.

-At UEFA Euro 2012, Iniesta was awarded the man of the match award for his performances in three different matches.
+At UEFA Euro 2012, Iniesta was awarded the man of the match award for his performances in three different matches, and provided the assist for Jesús Navas's only goal of the match in the team's final group match against Croatia.
 He was also selected as man of the match in the final against Italy, which Spain won 4–0.
 In winning the award, Iniesta became the only Spanish player to win the award at least once in each of Spain's three consecutive successful tournaments.
 Iniesta was also chosen as the UEFA Euro 2012 Player of the Tournament.